 Tracking Success and Adjusting Strategies

-Continuous monitoring of your marketing efforts and flexibility to adapt is paramount in ensuring the success of your complex product marketing strategy.
+Continuous monitoring of your marketing efforts and flexibility to adapt are paramount in ensuring the success of your complex product marketing strategy.

 A. The Importance of Measuring Success